remote-webcreation/remote-webcreation/README.md

 ### My Journey into Web Development

-About three months ago, I embarked on an intensive web development training program.
-This experience is incredibly rewarding, fueling my already strong desire to learn and grow in this dynamic field.

->I'm a firm believer in continuous learning and I’m always eager to explore new technologies and best practices.
+> _"I'm a firm believer in continuous learning and I’m always eager to explore new technologies and best practices."_